What is the Pocket 401(k)?

 As you may know, self-directed retirement plans provide retirement account holders the ability to better diversify their retirement portfolio, invest in what they know, buy assets that act as a hedge against inflation, and generate tax-deferred or tax-free gains, in the case of a Roth Solo 401(k).

-Aside from collectibles, life insurance, and certain transactions with disqualified persons, you are generally able to make any investment with the Pocket 401(k).
+Aside from collectibles and certain transactions with disqualified persons, you are generally able to make any investment with the Pocket 401(k).

 Below is a handful of the most popular Pocket 401(k) investment types in 2019 that you can purchase with retirement funds, while enjoying the benefits of tax-deferred income and gains.
 Or, in the case of a Roth 401(k), tax-free income and gains.